xperroni/luffer/docs/ROS.md

 This particular version will be used in all further examples, but you can easily tailor them to your preference.

-## Customizing Images

-Dependingon your pruposes, you may want to customize the original ROS image with extra packages, etc. In Luffer this is done first by instantiating a container in root mode:

-    $ luffer root osrf/ros:kinetic-desktop-full

-This will open a root shell session on the running container.
-From there you can use standard Linux commands to make changes as you see fit, e.g. to install additional packages:

-    # apt-get update
-    # apt-get install ros-kinetic-controller-manager \
-                      ros-kinetic-gazebo-ros-control \
-                      ros-kinetic-joint-state-controller \
-                      ros-kinetic-effort-controllers

-Depending on your host configuration, you may also have to install extra video drivers on the image.
-For example, in my system I have the `nvidia-375` package installed on the host, so in order for 3D graphics to work on the running container I also need the same drivers installed there:

-    # apt-get install -y --no-install-recommends nvidia-375

-Once you're done with customizations, exit the session to terminate the container and commit changes to the originating image:

-    # exit
+Next, create a new [tag](https://docs.docker.com/engine/reference/commandline/tag/) to the downloaded image:

-    $ luffer commit osrf/ros:kinetic-desktop-full
+    $ docker tag osrf/ros:kinetic-desktop-full ros/kinetic:osrf

+This will make it easier to use Luffer's default ROS configuration files on the downloaded image, as will be explained below.

 ## Running Containers

 To instantiate the ROS image and connect it to your current shell session on the host, use the command below:

-    $ luffer plug osrf/ros:kinetic-desktop-full
+    $ luffer plug ros/kinetic:osrf
-    (osrf/ros:kinetic-desktop-full) $
+    (ros/kinetic:osrf) $

-This will also load the extra settings included in `$Luffer_HOME/osrf/ros/kinetic-desktop-full/host.bashrc`, which include a number of aliases to common ROS commands, for example:
+This will also load the extra settings included in `$LUFFER_HOME/ros/host.bashrc`, which specifies a number of aliases to common ROS commands, for example:

     alias catkin_create_pkg='luffer exec catkin_create_pkg'
     alias catkin_init_workspace='luffer exec catkin_init_workspace'